 Proof of identity

-If an incident occurred during your examination that could have affected your performance or the outcome of the examination, please complete an Incident Report form within 5 working days of taking the exam.
+If an incident occurs during your examination that could affect your performance or the outcome of the examination, please complete an Incident Report form within 5 working days of taking the exam.

 A response to your incident report will be included in your result letter.